- The company was incorporated on the 29th of November in the name of "Bachraj Trading Corporation, Ltd.".

-- During the year company offered attractive financing scheme for
+- During the year company offered attractive financing scheme for purchases of two-wheelers.

 - Two-wheeler giant Bajaj Auto Ltd is set to revamp its entire supply chain which would involve trimming down the number of vendors and a possible relook at the existing dealer chain.